 Mukuti Stud is a member of the South African Alpaca Breeders Society.
 Our animals are registered with the South African Stud Book and Livestock Improvement Association.

-Our breeding males that are not working at the moment, as well as the young males, have been moved out to the open veld.
-They will be exposed to the extreme weather fluctuations of the cold, snow-capped mountain area in winter as well as the hot, dry summers in the Karoo.
+Our breeding males that are not working as well as the young males, used to run in the veld – they now have their own part of the farm to roam.
+They are exposed to the extreme weather fluctuations of the cold, snow-capped mountain area in winter as well as the hot, dry summers.
 The climate conditions would be similar to the Alti Plano, from where the animals originate; time will tell if the fleece quality of the animals will improve under these weather conditions and if a greater adaptability to the South African climate can be achieved.

 We take a keen interest in the well-being of our animals.
 We partake in their shearing and any other care as much as possible.